-BEST THINGS TO DO IN DUBLIN IN 3 DAYS – A FUN ITINERARY
+WHAT TO DO IN DUBLIN – 3-DAY DUBLIN ITINERARY

 This post was written by Cassandra

-You can visit year-round, Dublin has mild weather all year never getting super cold or super-hot BUT again is common so bring layers and a waterproof jacket.
+You can visit year-round.
+Dublin has mild weather all year.
+It never gets super cold or super-hot, BUT again rain is common, bringing layers and a waterproof jacket.

-Summer is high season for travel to Ireland so if you want to avoid higher costs and bigger crowds you may prefer shoulder seasons of spring and fall.
+Summer is the high season for travel to Ireland, so if you want to avoid higher costs and bigger crowds, you may prefer the shoulder seasons of spring and fall.

 Tips for Solo Female Travelers in Dublin

-Compared to other European destinations, I found costs in Dublin to be mid-range.
+Compared to other Western European destinations, I found Dublin to be mid-range.
 Nothing was particularly cheap, but I didn’t find anything to be incredibly expensive either.

 Dublin City Pass